Evgeny-Volynsky/microservices-infrastructure/argocd/README.md

 # Deploying ArgoCD on a K3s Cluster using Helm

-This guide will take you through the steps to install ArgoCD on a K3s cluster using Helm and the App of Apps pattern.
+This guide will take you through the steps to install ArgoCD on a K3s cluster using Helm.
 We will also configure Traefik as the ingress controller.

 Assumptions: